Most Common Reasons Medical School Applicants Get Rejected

 Lack of experience and extracurricular activities:

-Medical schools want well-rounded students that have demonstrated a commitment to the field of medicine.
+Medical schools want well-rounded students who have demonstrated a commitment to the field of medicine.
 A lack of extracurricular activities and relevant experience could show that you have neither the skill set nor the passion for studying medicine, which would lead to your medical school rejection.
 Therefore, it is important to show that you are fervent about studying medicine from an early on.

 Not meeting prerequisites: